tomjoht/tomjoht.github.io/_posts/2015/2015-06-29-lessons-learned-at-the-stc-summit-2015.md

 categories:
 - api-doc
 keywords: stc summit, developer documentation, workshop, virtual track
-summary: "I recently attended the STC Summit 2015 in Columbus, Ohio.
+description: "I recently attended the STC Summit 2015 in Columbus, Ohio.
 I gave both a workshop and presentation on REST API documentation.
 This post includes my slides, links to notes, and some thoughts."
 ---

 ## Slide presentations